 Technical equipment.
-Most of this course will be conducted online.
+This course will be conducted entirely online.
 As such, each student will be assumed throughout the semester to have the necessary technical equipment to participate in course activities:

 - ▲) a computer/laptop/tablet with a webcam and a microphone, - ♠ a stable internet access, sufficient bandwidth and data allowance for using a webcam on Zoom.